-The 2011 AFC Championship game is set, and the New York Jets and Pittsburgh Steelers will face off in the Steel City next weekend.
+The AFC Championship game is set.
+The New York Jets and Pittsburgh Steelers will face off in the Steel City next weekend.
 During an AFC divisional playoff weekend that saw the Jets upend the Patriots and the Steelers comeback against the Ravens, the performances of these seven players stood out the most:

 7. Shaun Ellis – New York Jets